VoltaML/volta-trees/README.md

-# VoltaTrees 🍃
+# VoltaTrees

-A LLVM-based compiler for LightGBM and XGBoost decision trees.
+A LLVM-based compiler for XGBoost and LightGBM decision trees.

-`voltatrees` converts trained LightGBM and XGBoost models to optimized machine code, speeding-up prediction by ≥10x.
+`voltatrees` converts trained XGBoost and LightGBM models to optimized machine code, speeding-up prediction by ≥10x.

 ## Example